Dad is nervous.

 So many times I have heard Mothers complaining that their baby ‘only wants me, not their Dad’ and I personally think that bonding with the baby when they are small will mean the load can be shared between both parents.

-Having a Dad like baby carrier will mean he doesn’t feel emasculated, and it means his partner can take a break while they go for a walk together.
-Win-win!
+Having a baby carrier that Dad likes will mean he doesn’t feel emasculated, and it means his partner can take a break while they go for a walk together.

 9. Alcohol Bottled This Year